 Depression generally won't go away by itself – specific treatment is needed.
 Treating depression early may mean that you can deal with the problem quickly and avoid symptoms becoming worse.

-There are many effective treatments for depression, which don’t necessarily include medication.
-Treatment for depression may include therapy provided by a GP, psychologist, psychiatrist or counsellor.
+There are many effective treatments for depression, which don't necessarily include medicine.
+Treatment may include therapy provided by a GP, psychologist, psychiatrist or counsellor.
 Some people are able to get a Medicare rebate for sessions with a psychologist.
-Ask your doctor if you are eligible.
-Your local Cancer Council may also run a counselling program.
+Ask your GP if you are eligible.
+Call 13 11 20 to see if your local Cancer Council runs a counselling program.

-beyondblue has information about coping with depression and anxiety.
-Call 1300 224 636.
-In addition to getting professional help to treat depression, the tips below may help you.
+The organisation beyondblue has information about coping with depression and anxiety at beyondblue.org.au.
+If you'd like to talk to someone about how you are feeling, call Lifeline on 13 11 14 or beyondblue on 1300 22 4636.
+In addition to getting professional help, the tips below may help you.

 Managing your mood

 - Take care of yourself.
 Eat a well-balanced diet with lots of fresh fruit and vegetables, and drink plenty of water.